The questions entrepreneurs ask

 We are truly entrepreneurial; we’ve built this business from scratch and speak the same language as our borrowers.
 While our Private Capital division has only existed since 2016, we’re already one of the most active investment banks in the country.
 Our activity in the current climate gives our borrowers access and insight into valuation multiples, strategic buyers’ appetites and tactics, and best practices for exits.
 We also invite our borrowers to join our ecosystem: a powerful network of entrepreneurs, investors and advisors we have invested in, or with.
 Finally, we’re deeply invested in your goals – after all, it’s our money on the line.

-Why borrow Gap Debt™?
+Why borrow Gap Debt™ or Private Credit?

-Do you provide loans to pre-revenue start-ups or distressed companies?
+Do you provide loans to pre-revenue start-ups?

 Do you provide loans for real estate or construction projects, mining or oil and gas prospecting, or drug research?